 ProGov21 has a wealth of resources for local governments looking to enact election finance policies.
 For example, a 1997 ordinance from Ramsey County, MN, which requires candidates to start filing campaign finance reports within 14 days of receiving donations or reimbursements in excess of $750, illustrates one way of increasing transparency through disclosure requirements.
 A 2004 ordinance from Alachua County, FL, which requires candidates for county offices to disclose donators’ names and size of donations during any election cycle for any donation over a specified size.

 New York City’s matching funds mechanism, led by the New York City Campaign Finance Board – established through a city referendum in 1988 – provides matching funds to local candidates.
-Local Law 34 and Local Law 67 (2007) expanded and strengthened the city’s landmark Campaign Finance Act.
+Local Law 34 (2007) expanded and strengthened the city’s landmark Campaign Finance Act.

 The Open & Accountable Elections Program in Portland, OR, is modeled after NYC’s Campaign Finance Program.
 The program, set to begin in 2020, will match every $50 donated to eligible candidates at a 6:1 ratio.

 Going beyond matching funding mechanisms, Seattle pioneered a unique “democracy vouchers” program that gives each registered voter four $25 vouchers to contribute to any eligible candidates standing for election.
 The program, the first of its kind in the country, was implemented in the municipal elections of 2017.
-Cities like Albuquerque and Austin are currently considering similar initiatives.
+Austin, Texas is currently considering similar initiatives.

 - The Center for Responsive Politics is a non-partisan, non-profit research group that tracks money in politics, and its effect on elections and public policy.